-The performance of the tranche R(A) / income-distributing unit certificates is representative of the performance of all other tranche R income classes (income-retaining unit certificates with payment of capital gains tax and income-retaining unit certificates without payment of capital gains tax).

-The following graphic shows the annual performance of the investment fund's tranche RZ (VTA), income-retaining unit certificates without payment of capital gains tax, in EUR up to the cut-off date 12/31/2022.
+The performance of the tranche R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche R income classes (income-distributing unit certificates, income-retaining unit certificates without payment of capital gains tax and income-retaining unit certificates without payment of capital gains tax).
+The following graphic shows the annual performance of the investment fund's tranche RZ (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/29/2023.